 Firm paying $1M in SEC case on high-speed trading

-WASHINGTON (AP) — A firm accused of fraud will pay a $1 million penalty in what federal regulators say is the first case of market manipulation brought against a high-speed trading firm.
+WASHINGTON (AP) — A firm accused of fraud is paying a $1 million penalty in what federal regulators say is the first case of market manipulation brought against a high-speed trading firm.

-The Securities and Exchange Commission also censured Athena Capital Research, which it said used a trading algorithm code-named "Gravy" to manipulate the closing prices of thousands of stocks on the Nasdaq market.
-Athena placed a large number of rapid trades in the final two seconds of nearly every trading day over six months, the SEC said Thursday.
+The Securities and Exchange Commission also censured Athena Capital Research, which it says used a trading algorithm code named "Gravy" to manipulate the closing prices of thousands of stocks on the Nasdaq market.
+Athena placed a large number of rapid trades in the final two seconds of nearly every trading day over six months, the SEC says.

 They were the first market-manipulation charges against a firm engaged in the super-fast electronic trading that now dominate the U.S. securities markets.

-New York-based Athena neither admitted nor denied the allegations under the settlement with the SEC, but it did agree to refrain from future violations of the securities laws.
+New York-based Athena neither admitted nor denied the allegations under the settlement with the SEC.